timharek/timharek.no/content/blog/2023-01-31-2023-january-recently.md

 ### Movies

-- Marriage Story: OK film about an American couple going through a divorce.
+- **Marriage Story** – OK film about an American couple going through a divorce.
   Very American IMO.
-- I Don't Feel at Home in This World Anymore: OK film to watch, nothing speical.
+- **I Don't Feel at Home in This World Anymore** – OK film to watch, nothing speical.
-- Colleteral: A rewatch, it's been ages since my first viewing and I'm not sure the movie has aged that well - it felt too slow for me.
+- **Colleteral** – A rewatch, it's been ages since my first viewing and I'm not sure the movie has aged that well - it felt too slow for me.

 ### TV

-- Letterkenny: Currently watching this, it's funny, but I'm not going to bingewatch this one.
+- **Letterkenny** – Currently watching this, it's funny, but I'm not going to bingewatch this one.
-- The Last of Us: It's been really great, very impressed with the first three episodes even though I've played both games.
+- **The Last of Us** – It's been really great, very impressed with the first three episodes even though I've played both games.
-- The Legend of Vox Machina: A friend of mine recommended this and I'm impressed, short and entertaining episodes!
+- **The Legend of Vox Machina** – A friend of mine recommended this and I'm impressed, short and entertaining episodes!
 Watched season 1 and half-way through season 2.